Flare by Spatie

 The Flare client can handle exceptions and errors; it wraps errors within ErrorException instances and sends them to Flare.

 It is possible to set the minimum error level that will be sent to Flare.
 By default, all errors are sent to Flare.
-You can change this by calling report_error_levels in the flare.php config file:
+You can change this by setting report_error_levels in the flare.php config file:

 'report_error_levels' => E_ALL & ~E_NOTICE, // Will send all errors except E_NOTICE errors